Up to $6,000 is available from Athlete Pathway Travel Grants to improve athlete development pathways from community to national representation level.

-State sporting associations recognised by Sport and Recreation Victoria (or if no state sporting association, the relevant Australian Sports Commission recognised national sporting organisation) can apply for up to five grants per funding round on behalf of Victorian teams or individuals for travel to compete at national championships and/or an event or series of events constituting national selection trials.
+State sporting associations or state sporting organisations and peak bodies recognised by Sport and Recreation Victoria (or if no state sporting association, the relevant Australian Sports Commission recognised national sporting organisation) can apply for up to five grants per funding round on behalf of Victorian teams or individuals for travel to compete at national championships and/or an event or series of events constituting national selection trials.

 - Grants of up to $6000 are available for teams with a maximum of $1000 per team member

 - Grants for individuals are available up to a maximum of $2000.

 Victorian community organisations delivering sport and active recreation opportunities can apply for up to two grants per funding round of $750 each to assist athletes, coaches, officials and teams with the travel costs of training and competition.
 A maximum of two grants will be approved to any organisation in any calendar year.